 The 2014 spill was and remains the worst environmental mining disaster in Canadian history.

-On August 4, 2014 an estimated 24 million cubic meters of mining waste and water spilled from the Mount Polley mine tailings pond and flowed down Hazeltine Creek and into Quesnel Lake, a source of drinking water for the town of Likely, British Columbia, and home to an estimated quarter of the province's sockeye salmon.
+On August 4, 2014 an estimated 24 million cubic metres of mining waste and water spilled from the Mount Polley mine tailings pond and flowed down Hazeltine Creek and into Quesnel Lake, a source of drinking water for the town of Likely, BC, and home to an estimated quarter of the province's sockeye salmon.

 The volume of contaminated waste escaping the tailings pond was so enormous it took 12 hours to pour into the depths of Quesnel Lake, one of the deepest fjord lakes in the world.
-The sheer violence of the spill scoured the banks of the Hazeltine, and trees were stripped of their bark and branches.
-The base of the Hazeltine, where it meets Quesnel Lake, had been transformed from a six-foot-wide creek bed to a 490-foot-wide fan of mud and limbless timber.
+The sheer violence of the spill scoured the banks of the Hazeltine of trees which themselves were stripped of their bark and branches.
+The base of the Hazeltine, where it meets Quesnel Lake, had been transformed from a six foot-wide creek bed to a 150 metre-wide fan of mud and limbless timber.

 It was and remains the worst environmental mining disaster in Canadian history.

-Although the Mount Polley Mining Corporation, owned by Imperial Metals, has since spent an estimated $67 million [$51 million USD] on cleanup efforts to remediate Hazeltine Creek, none of the material—containing mercury, copper, arsenic, selenium, and other heavy metals—that made its way into Quesnel Lake has since been recovered.
+Although the Mount Polley Mining Corporation, owned by Imperial Metals, has since spent an estimated $67 million on cleanup efforts to remediate Hazeltine Creek, none of the material — containing mercury, copper, arsenic, selenium, and other heavy metals — that made its way into Quesnel Lake has since been recovered.

 According to Sam Albers, manager of the Max Blouw Quesnel River Research Centre in Likely, this "massive deposit" of mining waste lurking on the bottom of the lake has him worried.

-Albers recently co-published a paper in Geophysical Research Letters that estimated the waste deposit is over 600 meters [1968.5 feet] long, one to three meters [one to ten feet] deep, and a kilometer [at least half a mile] wide.
+Albers recently co-published a paper in Geophysical Research Letters that estimated the waste deposit is over 600 metres long, one to three metres deep and a kilometre wide.
 That's roughly the size of six Manhattan-style city blocks or the equivalent of about 23 Olympic sized swimming pools.